 Plant trees away from power lines – make sure any trees you plant won’t grow up into power lines.
 If you have a tree that has grown into power lines call Alectra Utilities – don’t attempt to prune trees around power lines yourself.

 Keep kites and other flying toys away from overhead lines – check before you play – in the event that your kite or flying toy becomes entangled in electrical wires do not attempt to untangle.

 Never climb electrical utility poles or towers – safe

 Limits of Approach to overhead power lines as defined from the Ontario Ministry of Labour Occupational Health and Safety Act and Regulations.

 There may be power down below too!

-Never touch a downed wire – keep 10 meters away from fallen wires and call Horizon Utilities Corporation to notify them of any downed lines.
+Never touch a downed wire – keep 10 meters away from fallen wires and call Alectra Utilities Corporation to notify them of any downed lines.

 Alectra Utilities' distribution systems involve switchgear and transformers pad-mounted at ground level.
 This equipment is part of the electricity delivery system that brings power to the neighbourhood and individual homes.
 This equipment takes power from high voltage lines to the low voltage required for safe use in your home.
 Although the green metal transformer boxes on your front lawn are safe, children should be taught not to touch these boxes.
 Children and adults should always stay clear of switchgear, and should follow utility safety signs, danger signs, and public warnings.